DevStorm9833/Unity_Engine/My_Idea.md

 - Players: 4-8 online
 - Style: Competitive co-op battle royale
 - Goal: `Solo` - Be among the first 3 to escape; `Team` - Survive to make your team win.

+How to play:

+- in Level 1, 4 v/s 4, 2 opponent players will be placed in each chamber.
+Now 1 player kill his opponent and solve the Easy puzzle and get a Sword.
+- in Level 2, The remaining all 4 players may be either 2 opponent or 2 team members.
+If 2 opponents, 2 team members fight with sword, solve Medium lvl puzzle.
+Else just solve puzzle and move ahead.
+- in Level 3, The remaining 2 players may be either 1 opponent or 1 team member.
+If 1 opponents, team member fight with gun, solve Hard lvl puzzle.
+Else just solve puzzle and move ahead.

 Features:
 - Voice chat optional